 Snowy Hydro was recertified to the ISO14001 standard following the most recent EMS recertification audit in October 2022.
 The inclusion of the Colongra operations in the audit is determined during the scheduling of that year's audit.
-A site visit to Colongra was included within the scope of the ISO 14001 recertification audit undertaken in 2022.
+A site visit to Colongra was not included within the scope of the ISO 14001 surveillance audit undertaken in November 2023.